rosesandbooks89/my-professional-portfolio/README.md

 * THEN I am presented with text or icon links to the developer’s GitHub and LinkedIn profiles, and their profile on a third platform (Stack Overflow, Twitter)
 ```

 ## Installation
+To install this project, clone the repository and run `npm install` to install all dependencies.

 ## Usage
+To use this project, run `npm start` to start the application.